vidinfra/flexprice/docs/prds/sentinel_alert_engine.md

            // System is healthy from the start - no need to log shouldCreateLog = false
        } else {
-           // Problem state detected for first time (WARNING or IN_ALARM) - create alert shouldCreateLog = true
+           // Problem state detected for first time (INFO, WARNING or IN_ALARM) - create alert shouldCreateLog = true
        }
    } else if prev_alertLog.alert_status != determined_alert_status {